FelixMalfait/star-history/public/blog/coding-ai.md

-# Star History Monthly | Open-source GitHub Copilot alternatives
+# Issue History Monthly | Open-source GitHub Copilot alternatives

 One of the places where AI has made a major breakthrough is in helping with coding.
 Who doesn't like a productivity boost?
 For software development at least, generative AI is definitely the new standard.